sigasi/sigasi_insights/content/manual/editor.md

 ### Occurrence Highlighting

 If you click on an identifier, it is highlighted.
 In addition, all other occurrences of the identifier that refer to the same object are highlighted.
-Note that this occurrence highlighting is intelligent: it is not based on the identifier’s string value, but on the object that the identifier refers to.
+Note that this occurrence highlighting is intelligent: it is not based on the identifier's string value, but on the object that the identifier refers to.

 You can turn occurrence highlighting on or off.
 Click the "Toggle Mark Occurrences" icon ![Mark Occurrences](/img/icons/mark_occurrences_icon.png) in the toolbar.